reubenson/reubenson.github.io/src/colophon.md

 <div class="divider-line">✺ ✺ ✺</div>

 This website has been built with the [Eleventy](https://www.11ty.dev/) static site generator, and is deployed on Github Pages.
 Content has largely been written in markdown, and typeset in <span class="ibarra">Ibarra Real Nova</span>.
-The [shop](/shop) page has been created with Shopify, using their _buy button_ embed solution.
+The [shop](/shop) page has been created with a Shopify embed.

 Additional references and links:
 - [Wacław Szpakowski, _Rhythmical Lines_](https://www.theparisreview.org/blog/2017/02/15/rhythmical-lines/)